-Personal data/lists of publications of the teaching staff are referring mostly to various teaching manuals, textbooks, media articles, conference papers, etc. Since there is no common understanding of the concept of "research", there is also no real research plan that could be followed and monitored.
 AESM has general principles for monitoring of academic progress in place.
 Even if there is no special system for that, the group is relatively small so the teachers can apply "custom made approach" while knowing the progress of most of the students anyway.
 Currently the financial resources of the AESM are adequate for conducting studies.
 The budget of the AESM in the last three to five years indicates institutional sustainability.

-- general trends in the total number of students and graduates as well as the general budget of the AESM indicate institutional sustainability; - teaching and learning environment includes all facilities necessary for conducting studies (auditoriums, seminar rooms, laboratories, rooms for students' independent work and recreation, video projectors, internet etc.); - teaching staff combines well theoretical knowledge and practical activities; - school's general positive trend of fostering active teaching and learning methods; - school's antiplagiarism system.
+- general trends in the total number of students and graduates as well as the general budget of the AESM indicate institutional sustainability; - teaching and learning environment includes all facilities necessary for conducting studies (auditoriums, seminar rooms, laboratories, rooms for students' independent work and recreation, video projectors, internet etc.); - all teaching staff members have PhD or equivalent degrees (except just one PhD student); - teaching staff combines well theoretical knowledge and practical activities; - school's general positive trend of fostering active teaching and learning methods; - school's antiplagiarism system.

-- to seek for deeper internal synergy among three masters programmes in law;

-- to encourage academic staff to participate in international grant application schemes and tenders; - to promote research activities and research skills among the staff and the students; - to pay more attention to the career development model of the faculty members; - to encourage international student exchange and short studies abroad. - to update required reading lists by including more recent textbooks, monographs and most importantly scientific articles; - to invite foreign visiting professors to enrich the study environment in the master programme.
+- to seek for deeper internal synergy among three masters programmes in law; - to encourage academic staff to participate in international grant application schemes and tenders; - to promote research activities and research skills among the staff and the students; - to pay more attention to the career development model of the faculty members; - to apply for all incoming student the same admission procedures; - to encourage international student exchange and short studies abroad; - to update required reading lists by including more recent textbooks, monographs and most importantly scientific articles; - to use more variety while choosing appropriate assessment methods; - to invite foreign visiting professors to enrich the study environment in the master programme.